 Therefore, every $2.00 saved equates to $10.00 earned.

 Next, focus on calculating for your business, not for a mythical corporate entity.
 Write down your yearly living expenses based on your location (and compared them to the other neighborhoods near you).
 You could cut costs quickly by moving just a couple of miles away.
-We found some great numbers to get you started here.
+We found some great cost of living numbers to get you started here.

 Then, add up fixed costs like rent and bills for office space, office supplies, and devices, management software, vehicles and maintenance, fuel usage, trade tools, insurance, etc. You’re probably not going to work 365 days/year so don’t forget to subtract weekends, holidays, and any vacation you plan on taking.